sutd-visual-computing-group/research-reproducibility-guide-book/README.md

 ### Availability of pretrained weights

 Authors should mention whether pretrained weights are made available and describe the means of obtaining them.
+Having a single centralized cloud location to publish all the models belonging to the organization is often useful.